python-websockets/websockets/docs/topics/design.rst

 The right side of the diagram shows how websockets sends data.

-:meth:`~legacy.protocol.WebSocketCommonProtocol.send` writes one or several data frames containing the message.
-While sending a fragmented message, concurrent calls to :meth:`~legacy.protocol.WebSocketCommonProtocol.send` are put on hold until all fragments are sent.
+:meth:`~protocol.WebSocketCommonProtocol.send` writes one or several data frames containing the message.
+While sending a fragmented message, concurrent calls to :meth:`~protocol.WebSocketCommonProtocol.send` are put on hold until all fragments are sent.
 This makes concurrent calls safe.

-:meth:`~legacy.protocol.WebSocketCommonProtocol.ping` writes a ping frame and yields a :class:`~asyncio.Future` which will be completed when a matching pong frame is received.
+:meth:`~protocol.WebSocketCommonProtocol.ping` writes a ping frame and yields a :class:`~asyncio.Future` which will be completed when a matching pong frame is received.

-:meth:`~legacy.protocol.WebSocketCommonProtocol.pong` writes a pong frame.
+:meth:`~protocol.WebSocketCommonProtocol.pong` writes a pong frame.

-:meth:`~legacy.protocol.WebSocketCommonProtocol.close` writes a close frame and waits for the TCP connection to terminate.
+:meth:`~protocol.WebSocketCommonProtocol.close` writes a close frame and waits for the TCP connection to terminate.

 Outgoing data is written to a :class:`~asyncio.StreamWriter` in order to implement flow control and provide backpressure from the TCP connection.